 Life is profoundly social.
 Our department cultivates a critical understanding of the diversity of perspectives, social divisions, and institutions that shape societies.
 We provide students with a solid foundation in the theories and methods of sociology (e.g., classical and contemporary sociological theory, qualitative and quantitative research methodologies) and expose them to the study of social phenomena in the areas of crime, law, and security; knowledge, education, and digital culture; migration, borders, and transnational; and, social inequality and public policy.
 The expertise of our faculty members allows students to explore a wide variety of issues, sites, and social problems in-depth.

-A degree in sociology is for those students who want a competitive and modern degree that will make them valuable in todays changing job market.
-A sociology degree gives a strong foundation for a wide variety of occupations and professions, as well as for graduate school.
+A major in Sociology is for those students who want a competitive and modern degree that will make them valuable in todays changing job market.
+A Sociology major gives a strong foundation for a wide variety of occupations and professions, as well as for graduate school.

 Sociology majors are educated and learn skills that employers are looking for such as: